JunaidAhmed10x/modular_testbench/README.md

 - QuestaSim installed and accessible from terminal
 - UVM 1.2 library available at: /home/**/questasim/uvm-1.2

+## All in one command
+- make
+- this will build, run tests, logs result and wave forms

 ## 🚀 Compilation

 To compile the design and testbench: